mnxn/MCounter/README.md

 # MCounter

-A simple counter utility that lives in the MacOS menu bar.
+A simple counter utility that lives in the macOS menu bar.

 ## Features